microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/educationuser-post-rubrics.md

 ## Response

-If successful, this method returns `201 Created` response code and a new [educationRubric](../resources/educationrubric.md) object in the response body.
+If successful, this method returns a `201 Created` response code and a new [educationRubric](../resources/educationrubric.md) object in the response body.

 ## Examples

-### Example 1: Posting a Credit Rubric
+### Example 1: Post a credit rubric

 #### Request